Please play your part in helping to conserve the natural environment of the Great Blasket Island.

 Great Blasket Island Experience vessel “The Peig Sayers” – departs Dingle Marina daily at 11 am.

-Full day tour is approximately 6 hours long (including landing on the Great Blasket Island) Duration may vary depending on wildlife and is the best way to see the Dingle Peninsula and Great Blasket Island.
+Complete day tour package – approximately 6 hours long (including landing on the Great Blasket Island) Duration may vary depending on wildlife and is the best way to see the Dingle Peninsula and Great Blasket Island.

 Located on a remote island off the west coast of Ireland, we offer simple self-catering accommodation in five restored cottages at the top of the old Blasket Island village.